-Besides that, you must ensure that your shelves are clean and neat and are designed in such a way that it’s easy for shoppers to shop them.
+Besides that, you must ensure your shelves are clean and neat and designed so it’s easy for shoppers to shop them.

 Shelf edge labels should be on every product while your shelving needs to match the product.
 For example, use premium shelving for your luxury products.
 Also, if you only sell premium products, you shouldn’t use dump bins since it’ll give off the wrong image.

 Above all, don’t make these shelving mistakes.

 2. ENSURE YOUR DECOR IS CONSISTENT FOR ALL STORES

 If a retailer forms part of a chain, one store cannot differ from another.
 While this is specific to your shelving and retail fixtures, it should also extend to your decor.